17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Grand Teton in September

-In case you’re into camping, the views don’t get any prettier than in Grand Teton, so consider spending time at Jenny Lake or the Gros Ventre campgrounds.
+If you’re into camping, the views don’t get any prettier than in Grand Teton, so consider spending time at Jenny Lake or the Gros Ventre campgrounds.

 Another popular activity at the site is fly fishing, where you can catch browns, rainbows, and native cutthroat trout.
 And, be sure to visit nearby Yellowstone in September (the crowds have left and it is so beautiful).